 - Many day safari and beach sporting operators

-Many restaurants and attractions do now remain open throughout summer, albeit with very reduced programs or only opening in the evenings.
-Outdoor brunches stop in the summer and rooftop decks will only open in the evenings, if at all.
+Many restaurants and attractions remain open throughout summer, albeit with significantly reduced programs or only opening in the evenings.
+Outdoor brunches stop in the summer, and rooftop decks will only open in the evenings, if at all.

-It’s always best to check opening hours from Ramadan (April onwards) all the way through summer for anything with an outdoor element.
+It’s always best to check opening hours for anything with an outdoor element from Ramadan (March) through summer.

-The good news is almost anywhere is the answer.
+The good news is that the answer is almost anywhere.
 All Dubai hotels will be airconditioned, and it’s very uncommon to come across a hotel that does not chill their pool in summer.

 If you stay in a hotel directly attached to one of the malls or souqs, you will have excellent access to leisure and dining facilities without having to put a foot outside.
 Why not try;